MagicAgent-GUI/MagicGUI/README.md

 ## News

 * [2025-07-20] 📄📄📄 We have released the **technical report** of MagicGUI!
 Check it out [here](https://arxiv.org/abs/2508.03700).
-* [2025-07-20] 🚀🚀🚀 We have open-sourced **MagicGUI**, an on-device GUI agent capable of operating Chinese & English apps and equipped with RFT-enhanced reasoning abilities.
+* [2025-09-01] 🚀🚀🚀 We have released the **MagicGUI**, an on-device GUI agent capable of operating Chinese & English apps and equipped with RFT-enhanced reasoning abilities.

 ## Overview